-6 The South African experience: The adoption of VAT in SA, and previous reviews/studies
+6. The South African experience

+Adoption of VAT in SA

-VAT was introduced in South Africa in September 1991.
-It replaced the local sales tax (colloquially referred to as the general sales tax or GST) which was imposed at the final point of sale on the sale of goods, on a limited number of services to final consumers and on capital and intermediate goods acquired by businesses.
-The South African VAT system is a good example of a "modern" VAT (in the tradition of countries such as New Zealand) that has relatively few exemptions, zero-ratings and exclusions.
+VAT was introduced in South Africa on 30 September 1991.
+It replaced the local retail sales tax (colloquially referred to as the general sales tax or GST15) which was imposed at the final point of sale on the sale of goods and the rendering of a limited number of services to final consumers and on capital and intermediate goods acquired by businesses.
+The South African VAT system is a good example of a 'modern' VAT (in the tradition of countries such as New Zealand) with relatively few exemptions, zero-ratings and exclusions.